OpenMobileAlliance-Archive/test2/README.md

 * Decide what to do with OMA other flora.
 Should we also include the documents from previous organizations?
 * Evaluate if this new system will be easy for us to maintain
 * Define an API web service that query the JSON file
+* Define a crawler to extract info from the FTP & documents (abstract)